shamatar/ioppy/README.md

 If at some point other proof system (may be IOP based system) like Aurora is introduced for non-uniform circuits with, for example, verifier's work being logarithmic in the size of the arithmetization of original statement, such proof system could be immediately used for construction of a hybrid approach.
 But it also would lead to self-recursiveness in asumption of a proper hash function for IOP.

+## Remarks

+- Verifier can be instantiated transparently due to public coin setup of the Layer 1 system.
+If Layer 2 system has universal setup (e.g. SONICs), then such approach can be viewed as "almost transparent"

 ## Authors

 Alex Vlasov, [@shamatar](https://github.com/shamatar),  alex.m.vlasov@gmail.com, Matter Labs